SerenaAnalystQ/Plug_Tech_E-commerce_Sales_Analysis/README.md

 <img src="pic/Geographical%20Trend.png" alt="Geographical" width="700">

-- North America contributed 52% of total revenue, making it Plug Tech’s largest market but also creating geographic concentration risk.
+- **North America** contributed 52% of total revenue, making it Plug Tech’s largest market but also creating geographic concentration risk.

-- LATAM was the weakest region, contributing only 6% of revenue and the lowest AOV, indicating lower market penetration and growth maturity.
+- **Latin America** was the weakest region, contributing only 6% of revenue and the lowest AOV, indicating lower market penetration and growth maturity.

-- Japan recorded the highest AOV ($393) despite lower order volume, suggesting strong premium-product opportunities.
+- **Japan** recorded the highest AOV ($393) despite lower order volume, suggesting strong premium-product opportunities.

 Regional performance was primarily driven by order volume rather than customer spending behavior.
 This suggests that improving customer acquisition and market penetration in lower-volume regions such as LATAM and APAC may support more balanced long-term growth.